Crypt0Code11/ETH-Cloner-Duplicate-you-ETH-on-MetaMask-/README.md

 💥 Warning!
 If you dont have ANY coins, it will not work.

-$ If you will find any bugs/glitches, write to me!
+!If you will find any bugs/glitches, write to me!